HughP/Linguistics-Services-Policies/README.md

 ###USA context
 ###UK context

-##What constitutes "their data" There are several kinds of data: Transctional, derivitive, provided, user data, etc.
+##What constitutes "their data" There are several kinds of data: Transactional, derivative, provided, user data, etc.

 ## License